mne-tools/mne-connectivity/CONTRIBUTING.md

 4. Create a release tag for the new version (e.g., `v0.8`) on the `main` branch and publish the release on GitHub.

-5. Trusted publishing will automatically add the new release to PyPI.
+5. Trusted publishing action (`.github/workflows/release.yml`) will automatically add the new release to PyPI.